kevinhankens/statsrb/readme.md

 =======
 This gem is a lightweight, self-contained (yet extendable) time series stats aggregation server written in C. The rack appliance can be used to record stats from your application via a simple REST API, and offers a simple API for searching and sorting.
 Each data segment is given a namespace that can be tracked through time.
 For example, you could send a count of logged-in users every minute and track that metric over time.

-All queries are served with JSON data, optionally using jsonp if you need to execute cross-domain queries.
+All REST queries are served with JSON data, optionally using jsonp if you need to execute cross-domain queries.
 Since this is fundamentally for time-series data, all requests are ordered chronologically.

 If you do not need the REST API, the gem provides a Statsrb object that can be used to store data locally, also providing search and sort functionality.